Skip to main content

 Drinking plenty of water each day is a good idea anyway3,4, but it can be especially beneficial when you’re struggling with allergies5.

-Your body produces more histamines (the chemicals that lead to allergy symptoms) when it’s dehydrated6, so drinking water may potentially be good for allergies.
+Your body produces more histamines (the chemicals that lead to allergy symptoms) when it’s dehydrated6, so drinking water may potentially help reduce your allergy symptoms.

 Clean Regularly